 Karoline Hudson, MSW

-Behavior Support Manager
+Behavioral Support Manager

 Karoline Hudson is a Master of Social Work graduate currently preparing for her licensing exam, with a strong commitment to serving at-risk youth.
 In her current role as Behavior Support Manager at Hope Haven, she provides trauma-informed, holistic support to adolescents, focusing on emotional regulation, crisis intervention, and individualized behavior plans.
 Her passion lies in creating safe, empowering environments where youth feel seen, supported, and equipped to grow.

-Sandi Long, RN, CCM, BC-FMP
+Sandi Long, RN, CCM

 Nursing Services Manager

 Sandi Long is a compassionate and dedicated Registered Nurse with over a decade of experience in healthcare management, clinical leadership, and performance improvement.
-As a Board-Certified Functional Medicine Practitioner (BC-FMP) and Certified Case Manager (CCM), she brings a holistic approach to care, focusing on addressing root causes and promoting lasting wellness.

 Emily Morrison